garrotte13/Warmonger/README.md

 Mod is tested for compatibility with Rampant, Rampant Arsenal and Rampant Industry.
 I use SpaceX for endgame, but would be glad to find alternative (no luck so far).
 Rampant New Enemies mode is not conflicting with creep generation.

 Future plans - test and fix balance.
-Maybe make creep to bring pain not only to shotgun fans.